adamdbradley/foresight.js/README.md

 ## Foresight Debugging
 Instead of including debugging code directly in the foresight.js, an additional javascript file has been included to help developers debug.
-By using the _foresight.oncomplete_ event and populated _foresight_ properties, the _foresight-debug.js_ file prints out relevant information to help debug.
+By using the _foresight.updateComplete_ event and populated _foresight_ properties, the _foresight-debug.js_ file prints out relevant information to help debug.
 This is particularly useful for mobile devices since it is more difficult to view source code and javascript errors.
 Below is an example on how to include the _foresight-debugger.js_ file and calling it when foresight completes:

     <script src="foresight-debugger.js"></script>
     <script>